alexprengere/python_playground/README.md

 python3 -m http.server
 ```

 In a production setting, I recommend to serve this with Nginx or something.
+This repository is deployed using GitHub Pages [here](https://alexprengere.github.io/python_playground/).
+Try it out!